goldin2008/Note/interview_mlops.md

 ### Model Deployment
 Serving machine learning models as an API is a common approach for integrating ML capabilities into modern software applications.
 This process helps to simplify the development of applications and has multiple benefits, such as scalability, efficiency, flexibility, and accessibility.
 Basically, the aim of such an API is to integrate machine learning models into other components of the application, which enables using the predictive power of machine learning in real-time.
 So, this process allows systems to use the model’s predictions and insights without having to replicate the entire architecture and infrastructure of the model.

+If a frontend developer needs to use your ML Model to create an ML powered web application, they would just need to get the URL Endpoint from where the API is being served.
+These endpoints are URLs that accept HTTP requests and return responses, often in a standardized data format such as JSON or XML.
+Machine learning models can be consumed as restful APIs.
+Building API’s has never been easier, thanks to Python and Fast API.
+We will explore an end-to-end machine learning project, create a restful API for the model and finally containerize the application with Docker.

 FASTAPI

 FastAPI is a modern, fast, and high-performance web framework for building APIs with Python 3.7+ based on standard Python-type hints.
 It is designed to be easy to use, high-performance, and provide automatic documentation.